JustGinger888/ContemporaryWebApplications/Assessment01.md

 - The distance to the cafe/cafeteria facilities to be too far, especially when it comes to differently abled students
 - The lack of knowledge concerning further food and drink facilities outside of the Spark building

-When considering the above findings it is evident a solution that would address all these requests would be a delivery application where students could choose the facility they would like to order from, enter their corresponding classroom or location and have their requests delivered to the door, making it is possible for them to pick it up quickly without disrupting class or study times at any time of the day.

 ## 2.0 Methods/Methodology
 ### 2.1 Overarching Methodology
 - You should provide a summary of the overarching methodology that you are using.